-New Zealand's legal system developed from the British model.
+New Zealand's legal system developed from the laws of England and over time, has adapted to reflect the unique features of New Zealand, including to incorporate tikanga (Māori law).
 While English and New Zealand case law (common law) remains important in many areas, much of New Zealand's law is codified in Acts of Parliament.
+Further, the Courts and Parliament have both recognised and given effect to tikanga (Māori law) in both common law and in various statutes.

 The system of courts is hierarchical, and extends from the District Courts and the High Courts to the Court of Appeal and the Supreme Court.
 Prior to the establishment of the Supreme Court in January 2004, New Zealand's highest appellate court was the Privy Council in London, England.
-There are also specialist bodies empowered by statute, such as the Employment Relations Authority, the Human Rights Review Tribunal, the Environment Court and the Commerce Commission.
+There are also specialist bodies empowered by statute, such as the Employment Relations Authority, the Human Rights Review Tribunal, the Environment Court, and the Commerce Commission.
 Decisions of these bodies are subject to the supervisory jurisdiction of the High Court.

 The public receives protection under the New Zealand Bill of Rights Act, which restrains government action.
 The Human Rights Act prevents discrimination by private companies and individuals in some circumstances.
-The public may obtain certain information held by Government bodies on request under the Official Information Act.
+The public may obtain certain information held by central and local government agencies and other public agencies on request under the Official Information Act 1982 and Local Government Official Information and Meetings Act 1987.